neifors/auctions-project/README.md

 - You’ll likely need to create some Django forms for various parts of this web application.
 - Adding the @login_required decorator on top of any view will ensure that only a user who is logged in can access that view.
 - You’re welcome to modify the CSS as much as you’d like, to make the website your own!
 Some sample screenshots are shown at the top of this page.
 These are meant only to be examples: your application need not be aesthetically the same as the screenshots here (you’re encouraged to be creative!).

+## Extra (added by myself)

+- [ ] Manage messages to user like if you try to see all the active listings of one specific category and there is no one, user should see a message saying "No active listings for this category"

+- [ ] Styling